-The Great Star configuration appears to have come about shortly after the War of 1812, when Congressman Peter Wendover of New York requested that Captain Samuel Reid, a War of 1812 naval hero, create a new design that would become the third official format of the Stars & Stripes.
+Among flag collectors, the Great Star configuration is the most coveted of all 19th century geometric patterns.
+Although conceptualized as early as 1782 and depicted in that year on the first die cut of the newly adopted Great Seal of the United States, the popularity of arranging the stars in the form of one big star seems to have spread shortly after the War of 1812, when Congressman Peter Wendover of New York, requested that Captain Samuel Reid, a War of 1812 naval hero, be charged with the creation of a new design that would become the third official format of the Stars & Stripes.
 A recipient of the Congressional Medal of Honor, Reid became harbor master of New York following the war.
 During his lifetime, he created many innovations in signal use, including a system that could actually send messages from New York to New Orleans by sea in just two hours.

 Use as a Naval signal had been the primary reason for the initial creation of an American national flag in 1777, but since there was no official star design, the appearance of our flag varied greatly.
-Reid's primary concern centered on both consistency and ease of recognition.
-His hope was as more and more states joined the Union and more and more stars were added to the flag, that it would remain easily identified on the open seas.
-In 1818, Reid suggested to Congress that the number of stripes permanently return to 13 (reduced from 15) and that the stars be grouped into the shape of one large star.
+Reid and Wendover’s primary concerns centered on both consistency and ease of recognition.
+Their hope was that as more and more states joined the Union, and more and more stars were thus added to the flag, that it would remain easy to identify its design on the open seas.
+In 1818, Reid suggested to Congress that the number of stripes permanently return to 13, (their count having been increased to 15 in 1795 with the Second Flag Act, which added two more stars for the newest States of Vermont and Kentucky,) and that the stars be grouped into the shape of one large star.

 The combination of the beauty of this design, its rarity, small size, likely military origin and pre-Civil War through war-period manufacture, results in a flag of masterpiece quality and significance.